 Joint Custody Arrangements

-When parents share joint physical custody of a child, they will often draw up a joint custody arrangement (sometimes called a parenting agreement) that they will present to the judge to be ratified.
-This arrangement is based on the parents' work schedules, the child's school schedule, and the needs of the child.
-For parents that live close together (meaning that getting to school for the child is not a problem from either house), it's fairly common for parents to rotate alternating weeks with the child.
-In addition, when parents live a bit farther apart, it can be common to have a joint physical arrangement where the child will stay primarily with one parent, but split weekends and holidays between the two.
+Parents may live close to each other, meaning neither house is a problem for getting the child to school.
+For these parents, it's common to rotate alternating weeks with the child.
+In addition, when parents live a bit further apart, it can be common to have a joint physical arrangement where the child will stay primarily with one parent, but split weekends and holidays between the two.

 Lastly, some rare custody arrangements allow the child to remain in the family home while the parents move in and out according to the custody arrangement.
 This is often called a "bird's nest custody arrangement," and can be beneficial to young children that attach their emotions to the family home.